Increase in Value

 Above the sleeping accommodation, there was a sliding skylight onto a terrace but, again, the location of the stairwell means that it wasn’t especially set up to be used much.

-This is the kind of project architects and interior designers long for: a complete renovation to really get the most out of a building.
+This is the kind of project architects and interior designers long for: a complete mews house renovation and remodelling to really get the most out of a building.
 In this case, the carte blanche was such that the only things staying in their original place were the front door and the floors.
 Everything else was a blank slate for our designers and architects to get their hands on and create the home our client wanted.

 The brief was awe-inspiring: create a four-bedroom house with an open-plan living and dining area, four ensuites, a cinema room, and a terrace over four floors of prime central real estate.
-Given the location in affluent SW1, the client demanded the highest spec furnishings and careful design, with home automation and luxurious materials across the entire house.
+Given the location in affluent SW1W, the client demanded the highest spec furnishings and careful design, with home automation and luxurious materials across the entire house.

 As the staircase had taken up a large section of the floor plan in the previous layout, we decided to maximise the space available by creating a compact staircase in the corner of the house that ran from the lower ground floor up to the roof terrace over four floors.
 To maintain the overall look of the house, it was handmade from oak and glass, to ensure that the light from the adjacent window could illuminate the adjacent rooms and hallways.